dilip-sipl/CustomTableMacro/README.md

 # Overview
 Displays the Custom table value as output through Macro Expression and Eval Expression in Text/XML and ASCX transformation respectively.

+# Description
+You can go through the instruction document named <a href="https://github.com/dilip-sipl/CustomTableMacro/blob/master/Custom%20Table%20Macro.docx">Custom Table Macro</a>in the repository.

 # Installation
-1) You can unzip the CustomTableMacro.zip file which is present under the repository files list.
+1) You can unzip the <a href="https://github.com/dilip-sipl/CustomTableMacro/blob/master/CustomTableMacro.zip"> CustomTableMacro.zip</a> file which is present under the repository files list.
-2) Thereyou will find two files under the CMS/App_Code folder.
+2) There you will find two files under the CMS/App_Code folder.
 3) Please add both these files at the same location (CMS-->App_Code) in your project files.

 # Author